ksmasoun/Ancient-Relic-Library/README.md

-# Library Management System
+# Ancient Relic's Library

-The Library Management System is a web application developed using HTML, CSS, PHP, and MSSQL.
+The Ancient Relic's Library is a web application developed using HTML, CSS, PHP, and MSSQL.
 It provides a comprehensive solution for managing and organizing books in a library.

 ## Key Features